tdannecy/Odysseus/_posts/2018-01-02-web-languages.md

 **How is it run:** Takes the images outputted from the Render Tree and blits them together in the GPU (or, I suppose in some cases, the CPU) either by itself (when using X11) or in the window manager (on Wayland or Mac OS X).

-### JavaScript
+### JavaScript (implemented in WebKit JavaScriptCore)

 **Strengths:** It was quick for Brendan Eich to hack together.
 It is a "general purpose language" that doesn't have the same sort of strengths SQL, Prosody, HTML, and CSS do as DSLs.

-**Data Model:** "Objects" (maps) with prototypal inheritance, numbers, text, booleans, & arrays.
-Internally "structures" are used to consolidate prototypes and property names between multiple similarly structured objects, as that significantly reduces relatively slow (but still fast) operations in the datamodel.
+**Data Model:** "Objects" (maps) with [prototypal inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming), numbers, text, booleans, & arrays.
+Internally "[structures](https://richardartoul.github.io/jekyll/update/2015/04/26/hidden-classes.html)" are used to consolidate prototypes and property names between multiple similarly structured objects, as that significantly reduces relatively slow (but still fast) operations in the datamodel.

-**Paradigm:** Procedural with structured control flow and significant use of callbacks.
+**Paradigm:** Procedural with structured control flow and ubiquitous use of callbacks.

-**Parsing:** TODO: Document.
+**Parsing:** Nontrivial parser and lexer written in raw C++.

 **Turing complete:** Definitely!

-**How is it run:** Has multiple levels interpretors where later stages are used for more frequently called code, all the latter of which compiles into machine code:
+**How is it run:** Has multiple [levels of interpretors](https://webkit.org/blog/3362/introducing-the-webkit-ftl-jit/) where later stages are used for more frequently called code, all the latter of which compiles into machine code:

-1. *LLInt* Quick start through interpretation of a high-level bytecode.
+1. *[LLInt](https://webkit.org/blog/189/announcing-squirrelfish/)* Quick start through interpretation of a high-level bytecode.
-2. *Baseline* Removes the overhead of interpreting the LLInt bytecode.
+2. *[Baseline](https://webkit.org/blog/214/introducing-squirrelfish-extreme/)* Removes the overhead of interpreting the LLInt bytecode.
-3. *DFG* Removes overheads of the same type system and common-cases of method calls.
+3. *[DFG](https://webkit.org/blog/6756/es6-feature-complete/)* Removes overheads of the same type system and common-cases of method calls.
-4. *FTL* Thorough optimization of machine code via *B3* and *Air* intermediate languages.
+4. *[FTL](https://webkit.org/blog/5852/introducing-the-b3-jit-compiler/)* Thorough optimization of machine code via *B3* and *Air* intermediate languages.

 Each of these have their own bytecode.